googlefonts/googlefonts.github.io/gf-guide/article.md

 ### Requirements

 - **Pay attention to the content** Feel free to write a comprehensive text that will pay tribute to your project.
 Here are added examples of 'About' sections on Google Fonts. <a href="https://fonts.google.com/specimen/Ojuju/about"> Ojuju</a> and <a href="https://fonts.google.com/specimen/Roboto+Flex/about"> Roboto Flex</a>.
+- **Should be written in the third person**
+- **Copywriting should not be inappropriate, stereotypical, or offensive.** For example, "This family demonstrates a feminine energy with its fragile aspect" is unacceptable.
 - **The text length** should be around 500 words, and more than 100 characters.
-- **If the font is derived from another font** it is suggested to mention it in the Description file.
+- **If the font is derived from another font** should mention the original with a URL to the font on GF if it exists.
 - **All links in it must be properly working.**
+- **Should not contain biography information** This information should be in the [designer's credits](./profile).
+We accept credits if they are not mentionned in the credit section (for example help on development, specific names of people involved if only a collective name is credited etc.)
 - **It must include a hypertext link to the upstream repository** — that is the designer’s GitHub repository.
 This usually goes at the end of the first paragraph, before the line that separates it from the added text when the article has a long text.
 <br>
 You can copy the following line, and copy it at the bottom of the description file (don’t forget to adjust the URL):